Quebec City: Climate

-Quebec City is classified as a humid continental climate (Köppen climate classification Dfb).
+Quebec City is classified as a hemiboreal humid continental climate (Köppen climate classification Dfb, Trewartha Dcbc).

 Quebec City experiences four distinct seasons.
 Summers are warm and occasionally hot, with periods of hotter temperatures which compounded with the high humidity, create a high heat index that belies the average high of 22–25 C and lows of 11–13 C. Winters are cold, windy and snowy with average high temperatures -5 to -8 C and lows -13 to -18 C. Spring and fall, although short, bring chilly to warm temperatures.
 Late heat waves as well as "Indian summers" are a common occurrence.

 On average, Quebec City receives 1190 mm of precipitation, of which 899 mm is rain and 303 mm is the melt from 316 cm of snowfall per annum.
 The city experiences around 1,916 hours of bright sunshine annually or 41.5% of possible sunshine, with summer being the sunniest, but also slightly the wettest season.
 During winter, snow generally stays on the ground from the end of November till mid-April.

 The highest temperature ever recorded in Quebec City was 36.1 C on 17 July 1953.
 The coldest temperature ever recorded was -36.7 C on 10 January 1890 and 14 January 2015.